mmgxa/DEZ_P/README.md

 ![](./img/p3_gcs_after.png)

 # 4. Data warehouse - GCP
-(rubric: Tables are partitioned and clustered in a way that makes sense for the upstream queries)

 We have already uploaded our data to GCS (datalake).
 Now we will it move it to our data warehouse (BigQuery).
 As a reminder, a data warehouse is a structured storage destination.